justviliam/justviliam.github.io/_posts/2018-04-11-hardgainers.md

 ---
 title: How to Gain Weight: Guide for skinny guys
-excerpt: After few years of using Wordpress, I realized it is too slow for me.
-So I moved my blog to much faster solution, called Jekyll.
+excerpt: Tired of not gaining weight?
+This guide might be helpful for you.
+I will share with you, how I gained 5.9 kg in just a month.
 date: 2018-04-13T00:05:00+00:00
 author: viliam
 layout: post